 Inspect All Vehicles Regularly

 Driving-related accidents are among the most common workplace accidents.
 Driving accidents alone cost businesses $60 billion a year.
-The best way to minimise driving-related injuries is by regularly inspecting all vehicles in the fleet and undertaking vehicle repairs as soon as a problem develops.
+The best way to minimize driving-related injuries is by regularly inspecting all vehicles in the fleet and undertaking vehicle repairs as soon as a problem develops.

 A monthly check should include brake lights, turn signals, tire pressures, oil levels, and windscreen wiper function.
 All vehicles should also be fully serviced every twelve months, during which time any mechanical faults should be highlighted and fixed.

 “Proper training should be given when you start a job, as well as periodically afterward in some cases to ensure your skills are up to scratch.
 If you’re injured at work because you haven’t been given the correct training, your employer is liable, and you are able to claim compensation.
 If this has happened and you’re wondering what to do or what to expect from a workers comp claim, do some research online or speak to a workplace accident lawyer for more advice.
 You should be completely capable and feel confident in your role.” – Handy Tips For Happiness, Health and Safety at Work

 Encourage Regular Breaks